 The Kommo Toera Trail is a spectacular one kilometre walking trail, located in melaleuca rainforest in the Port of Mackay conservation area.
 These wetlands are a dynamic place to visit whatever the season.

 In conjunction with the Department of Transport and Main Roads, Weipa Town Authority and Rio Tinto, NQBP completed a new Evans Landing public boat ramp in December 2015.
 We donated the land and committed an additional $600,000 to construct the boat ramp and pontoons.
 This project also delivered a 53 boat and car space bitumen car park, including concrete kerb and guttering and lighting for operational areas.

-The foreshore adjacent to the Bowen Wharves is a newly upgraded public recreation area.
-The Bowen Wharves have recently benefited from replenishment of the existing causeway.
+The Bowen Wharf is used for various recreational activities such as fishing and walking.
 Public access is allowed to the main jetty facilities; however, the tug berth area remains a secure zone with restricted access.

-The Port of Hay Point administration building features a viewing gallery, where the community can view both Dalrymple Bay Coal Terminal and Hay Point Services Coal Terminal.
+The Port of Hay Point administration building features a public lookout area, where the community and visitors can view both Dalrymple Bay Coal Terminal and Hay Point Services Coal Terminal.

-We welcome the community to inquire about our educational port tours, conducted for schools and industry groups at Abbot Point and Mackay.
-School tours are tailored individually for each school group, based on the study area and age of the students.
+We welcome enquiries about our educational port tours, conducted for schools and industry groups at the Ports of Abbot Point and Mackay.
+Tours are tailored to suit your needs.
 If you would like to arrange a port tour, please contact us.